arindas/arindas.github.io/content/blog/segmented-log-rust.md

 ## References

-The following resources were used as reference for this blog post:
+We utilized the following resources as references for this blog post:

 {% references() %}